BibFormats

 Prior to 2020, the Library of Congress, the National Library of Medicine, the Library and Archives Canada, the British Library, the National Library of Australia, the National Library of New Zealand, and the National Serials Data Program used encoding level blank and the numeric codes defined by MARC 21.
 Libraries participating in the Program for Cooperative Cataloging also used encoding level blank and the numeric codes when entering BIBCO or CONSER records.
 All other OCLC participants cataloging online entered records with code I for full level, K for minimal level, and 3 for abbreviated level.

 In 2020, OCLC began work to eliminate OCLC-defined encoding levels I, J, K, and M in favor of those defined by MARC 21.
-Encoding Level K is no longer valid for use.
+Encoding Levels I, J, and K are no longer valid for use.
 All OCLC participants may now create records using code blank for full level and code 7 for minimal level.
 All OCLC participants may use other codes subject to the restrictions outlined below.

 For more information on creation of full, minimal, and abbreviated-level cataloging, see section 2.4, Full, Minimal, and Abbreviated-Level Cataloging.
 For information on upgrading records, see section 5.2, Member Capabilities and section 5.3, National Cooperative Programs.